Question

 Technical

-Ideal for technical projects where you combined different systems, processes, or teams into a cohesive whole
+Excellent for technical roles where you combined different systems, processes, or team outputs into cohesive solutions

 Consulted